 The GRC has to complete a Repayment Claim Sheet (FORM CH2) showing the qualifying donations received, as certified by each donor on FORM CH1.
-The certificates (FORM CH1) should be attached to the Repayment Claim Sheet (FORM CH2) and sent to States of Guernsey Income Tax, P O Box 37, 2, Cornet Street, St Peter Port, GY1 3AZ.
+The original certificates (FORM CH1) should be attached to the Repayment Claim Sheet (FORM CH2) and sent to States of Guernsey Income Tax, PO Box 37, 2, Cornet Street, St Peter Port, GY1 3AZ.
+A copy of the FORM CH1 certificates should be kept for the charity's own records.